Tronex3/Anomaly-Overhaul-1/README.md

 - [ ] (Field cooking kit) has 3 max uses, it can be used on campfires for low-tier meat or (charcoal) for high-tier meat, can be found on corpses
 - [ ] (Army Kettle) has 7 max uses, it can be used on campfires or (charcoal), cook all kind of meat, can be found on corpses
 - [ ] (Multi-fuel stove) has unlimited uses, can cook all meat, requires (Kerosene) exclusively, can be bought only.
-- [ ] (Hexagon wood stove) will be removed, it has no special purpose.

 ## Encyclopedia:
 - [x] dynamic encyclopedia, unlock articles on discovery of many things
 - [x] update the articles with content (anomaly, artefacts, awr)
 - [x] new category (Notes), store personal notes like crafting recipes, notes from special characters
-- [x] remove (Paper of equipment condition) item, instead the player can see his equipment condition from the Notes category - equipment condition article
 - [ ] new category (Tools), contains articles about tools and how to use them in general
 - [ ] fill the note list